 Delivered on site for your team

-Teams, departments, or organisations seeking shared understanding and consistent professional judgment.
+Best suited to teams, departments, or organisations seeking a shared approach and consistent professional judgement when dealing with Japanese knotweed-related situations.

 If Japanese knotweed ever influences how you advise, decide, or explain risk, this course is designed to support that responsibility.